AaronJThompson/tocalabs-challenge/README.md

 ## Description
 This is my submission for the Tocalabs interview challenge.
 The challenge aims to create an RDP-like server and remote-client, sending screen capture and receiving mouse and keyboard events.
 The server and remote-client are split into two separate programs, with the remote-client written in C# using .Net, and the server written in Node.JS using express with WebSockets.

+You can find the projects with their README's and instructions here:
 <br/>
 [RDP Client](/TocalabsRDP)
 <br/>